ev3dev/ev3dev-lang-python/docs/faq.rst

-Frequently-Asked Questions
+requently-Asked Questions
 ==========================

 When I try to run my Python file from the shell or Brickman, it throws errors or exits immediately
 -----

 This may occur if your file includes Windows-style line endings, which are often